Elmahfoud-Oul/Pascal_Mini_Programs/README.md

 ====== Pascal Programming Collection ======

-This repository contains a collection of Pascal programs designed to demonstrate various programming concepts, from basic number manipulation to geometric shapes and prime number checking.
+This repository contains a collection of **Pascal programs** that showcase various programming techniques.
+The collection includes a diverse set of programs that cover topics ranging from **basic arithmetic operations** to **geometric shapes** and **prime number checking**.

-The programs in this repository showcase different approaches and algorithms, providing a learning experience for both beginners and those seeking more advanced methods.
+Each program is designed to demonstrate core programming concepts and can serve as an educational resource for anyone looking to learn Pascal or improve their coding skills.

 ===== Table of Contents =====
   - [[Even_odd_num.pas|Even or Odd Number Check]]
   - [[High_Number.pas|Find Highest Number]]
   - [[Num_List.pas|Manipulating Number List]]